George Edmund Street: Pupils

-In 1856–7, Philip Webb was Street's senior clerk and the young William Morris one of his apprentices.
+In 1856–57, Philip Webb was Street's senior clerk and the young William Morris one of his apprentices.
 These two designers worked together on the Red House that became a memorial to William Morris's design principles and includes work by many of his now-famous friends.
 Another apprentice in the early 1870s was the Canadian architect Frank Darling.

 Personal life

 Street was twice married, first on 17 June 1852 to Mariquita Proctor, second daughter of Robert Proctor, who died in 1874 aged 44.
-They met when Street was employed to restore the church at Hadleigh, in Essex, where the rector was Mariquita's uncle.
+They met when Street was employed to restore the Church of St James the Less in Hadleigh, Essex, where the rector was Mariquita's uncle.
 His second wife was Jessie Holland, second daughter of William Holland.
 They married on 11 January 1876, but she died eight weeks after the wedding, having contracted a fever on their honeymoon in Rome.

-His son, Arthur Edmund Street, was born in Oxford in 1855.
-He joined his father's office in 1878 and after his father's death completed the projects which were in the course of construction.
-He later wrote a biography of his father which was published in 1888.
+Street was an adherent of the high church tradition of the Church of England.
+He designed the Convent House for the Community of St Mary the Virgin in 1850 in Wantage.
+In 1847 Street had visited Edward Everard Blencowe, rector of West Walton in Norfolk, and met his sister Agnes Blencowe.
+Agnes and Street's sister, Mary Ann, later founded the Ladies' Ecclesiastical Embroidery Society in support of the Gothic Revival.
+The society promoted Street's designs, along with those of William Morris and George Frederick Bodley.
+Mary Ann and Agnes both joined the Wantage community as nuns.
+For many years Street was a churchwarden of All Saints, Margaret Street in London, built in the 1850s as a "model church" under the supervision of the Ecclesiological Society.
+He was particularly insistent that all seats in churches should be free of charge, rather than subject to pew rent.

 Street's death, on 18 December 1881 aged 57, was hastened by overwork and professional worries connected with the building of the law courts.
 He was buried on 29 December in the nave of Westminster Abbey, adjacent to the tombs of Sir George Gilbert Scott and Sir Charles Barry.
 A monument to Street by Henry Hugh Armstead was sponsored by the Prince of Wales and Sir Frederic Leighton and is sited in the central hall of the Royal Courts; it was unveiled on 24 March 1886 by Lord Herschell, the Lord Chancellor.

-Street was an adherent of the high church tradition of the Church of England.
-For many years he was a churchwarden of All Saints, Margaret Street in London, built in the 1850s as a "model church" under the supervision of the Ecclesiological Society.
-He was particularly insistent that all seats in churches should be free of charge, rather than subject to pew rent.
+His son by his first wife, Arthur Edmund Street, was born in Oxford in 1855.
+He joined his father's office in 1878 and after his father's death completed the projects which were in the course of construction.
+He later wrote a biography of his father which was published in 1888.